 For years, Himalayan salt has been praised for its health benefits.
 Regulating the water content in your body, promoting a healthy pH balance and regulating blood sugar, it is believed that Himalayan salt can actually reduce the signs of aging.

 While there has been plenty of talk about why you should eat Himalayan salt, it’s not often that you have someone telling you about the health benefits of breathing it.

-How often is it that you have the opportunity soak up the salt in a Himalayan salt cave?
-It’s possible that you might be really thirsty afterwards, but we can’t say for sure.
+How often is it that you have the opportunity to soak up the salt in a Himalayan salt cave?
+It’s possible that you might be really thirsty afterward, but we can’t say for sure.

 Alright, so we may be recommending that you go to the Ojai Jail because it’s so close to the Cold Spring Tavern, a Santa Barbara staple, but the Ojai Jail has a certain kind of mystery about it.
 Once featured in “Ripley’s Believe It or Not,” the Ojai Jail has come a long way (literally) and is the only jail that has ever crossed a mountain, traveling over 47 miles from Ojai to Cold Spring Tavern.